RESOURCES

 • Contact the Berkeley Division of Student Affairs Ombuds Office for Students and Postdoctoral Appointees.
 This office is designed to be the first step, the last resort, or anything in between in obtaining assistance sorting through a campus-related conflict or concern.
 The Ombudsperson will listen to an individual’s concerns, serve as a sounding board, discuss options with that individual, and help that individual get a new perspective and determine the next steps to take.
 This includes referring students and postdocs to appropriate campus services and resources.
 The office is strictly confidential.

-• Via the Berkeley Diversity webpage’s “Report and Incident” page.
+• Berkeley Equity and Inclusion webpage.
 This resource provides ways to report many events.
 The system will direct an individual to a University of California-wide reporting system where one can directly make a report.

 • Contact the Student Advocate’s Office.
 This Office houses caseworkers with a range of experiences and expertise covering everything from academic, financial, conduct, and so-called grievance concerns.
 The Grievance Division would be a place such concerns could be raised.